siewching27/siewching27/README.md

 <h1 align="center">Hello, I'm Siew Ching.

-<h4 align="left">I'm 19 years olds and is currectly studing at University Teknologi Malaysia:hugs:.
-I bring curiosity and resilience to my studies:school: and balance it with an interest in meaningful conversations and cultural understanding:swimming_woman::weight_lifting_woman:.
+<h4 align="left">I'm 19 years olds and is currectly studing at University Teknologi Malaysia :hugs: .
+I bring curiosity and resilience to my studies :school: and balance it with an interest in meaningful conversations and cultural understanding :swimming_woman: :weight_lifting_woman: .
 Whether tackling a technical challenge or planning a journey, I approach things with an open mind.
-I never give up and always belief every journey shapes my true self:star:.</h3>
+I never give up and always belief every journey shapes my true self :star: .</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">